How to Get a Music Manager

 Unfortunately for all the dreamers out there, signing with a Manager can be just as elusive as landing a record deal.
 The process of finding a possible new management partner doesn’t have to be confusing, although it does involve a lot of hard work (not to mention, smart work).
 If you think your band has the goods (killer tunes, an awesome live show, and active fans), sit down and brainstorm all the different ways you can work with a Manager to up your game.
-Then read on to learn what Managers are looking for in an artist and how you can find the right Manager at the right time in your career.

 What a Manager does

 Signing with a Music Manager can advance your career in ways you wouldn’t ordinarily be able to maneuver on your own.
 Apart from the prestige of being able to say “Talk to my Manager,” however, what can a Manager really do for you?
 (Side note: please don’t say “Talk to my Manager.”)
 It’s important to have realistic expectations about a working relationship before you agree to work together, so here’s what you need to know.

 A Manager can open doors for a band and help them overcome hurdles.
 They’re not doing this out of the goodness of their own hearts, however, so expect to pay them around 20% of income derived from your musical career.
 To some people, this sounds like a lot, but it’s the industry standard.
 Of course, some ask for less, and some for slightly more.
 (If a potential Manager is asking for too much more, you should probably avoid signing with them.
 They’re either a scammer or completely ignorant of how the business really works.)
 So, what do you get for your 20%?
 A Manager can help you get to the next level professionally by handling any of the following: